Seattle Tummy Tuck

 Also Serving Bellevue, Kirkland, Tacoma, & Everett, WA

-Abdominoplasty, sometimes known as a tummy tuck, is one of the most popular procedures performed by Dr. Pratt, a highly skilled Seattle / Tacoma cosmetic surgeon.
+Abdominoplasty, also known as a tummy tuck, is one of the most popular procedures performed by Dr. Pratt, a highly skilled Seattle / Tacoma cosmetic surgeon.
 Common complaints of his tummy tuck patients include excess stretch-damaged skin in the mid and lower abdomen, a large fatty deposit in the lower abdomen, and generalized bulging of the abdominal wall that is unresponsive to exercises such as sit-ups and crunches.
 These problems are often noted in women following pregnancy or substantial weight loss.
 Occasionally, the lower abdominal skin and fat will hang down, causing chronic skin rashes, and can become increasingly difficult to conceal beneath clothing.

 |View Tummy Tuck Before and After Photos|